-- (9) The property has been issued a Standard Letter of Exemption from the requirements of the Woodland and Wildlife Habitat Conservation Ordinance.
-(Section 27-317 (a)(6)) - (10) The Applicant has been issued a Natural Resources Inventory Exemption Letter because there are no regulated environmental features on site.
-(Section 27-317 (a)(7)) - (11) The property does not lie within a Chesapeake Bay Critical Area Overlay Zone.
-(Section 27-317 (b)) - (12) A variance has been requested from the requirements in Sections 27-341.02 (a) that the building be twenty-five (25) feet from each lot line, due to the odd shape of the parcel and the fact that the dwelling was constructed long before the setback requirements were imposed.
-(Section 27-342.02(a)(1)) Ingress and egress to the church will be via an existing driveway from existing curb cuts on 59th Avenue, and if the Departure is approved the required parking spaces will be provided on the street adjacent to the site's frontage.
-(Section 27-341.02(a)(2)).
-The request is for a very small church, limited to 40 seats at a maximum, so resulting parking and traffic will be minimal.
-(Section 27-341.02(a)(3)) No parking or loading spaces will be provided on site.
-(Section 27-341.02(a)(4)) The maximum allowable lot coverage for a church in the R-55 Zone is 60%; the proposed lot coverage is approximately 20.3 %.
+- (11) The property has been issued a Standard Letter of Exemption from the requirements of the Woodland and Wildlife Habitat Conservation Ordinance.
+(Section 27-317 (a)(6)) - (12) The Applicant has been issued a Natural Resources Inventory Exemption Letter because there are no regulated environmental features on site.
+(Section 27-317 (a)(7)) - (13) The property does not lie within a Chesapeake Bay Critical Area Overlay Zone.
+(Section 27-317 (b)) - (14) A variance has been requested from the requirements in Section 27-341.01 (a)(1) that the building be twenty-five (25) feet from each lot line, due to the odd shape of the parcel and the fact that the dwelling was constructed long before the setback requirements were imposed.
+Ingress and egress to the church will be via an existing driveway from existing curb cuts on 59th Avenue, and a Departure has been approved by the District Council to allow required parking spaces to be provided on the street adjacent to the site's frontage (Exhibit R-32).(Section 27-341.02(a)(2)).
+The request is for a very small church, limited to 40 seats at a maximum, so resulting parking and traffic will be minimal and should not adversely affect adjacent residential neighborhoods.
+(Section 27-341.02(a)(3)) No parking or loading spaces will be provided in the front yard.
+(Section 27-341.02(a)(4)) Finally, the maximum allowable lot coverage for a church in the R-55 Zone is 60%; the proposed lot coverage is approximately 20.3 %.
 (Section 27-341.02(a)(5))